These veggies are best eaten in late fall or early winter

-Right now, is the best season for the brassicas, or members of the Cruciferae family.
+Late fall or early winter is the best season for the brassicas, or members of the Cruciferae family.
 Although I love eating them in spring, when they are new and tender, this family of vegetables turns sweet and downright appealing once the weather turns cold and we have a frost or two.
-So growing your own in a cool-weather climate produces a sweeter and better-tasting vegetable, than one imported from a warm climate that doesn’t get a frost.
+So growing your own in a cool-weather climate produces a sweeter and better-tasting vegetable than importing them from a warm climate that doesn’t get a frost.

 Prepping in the kitchen

 Harvest the sprouts when they are firm; don’t let them get too big and tough or start to yellow.
 In a vented bag, they will keep in the fridge for a few weeks.
 To prepare for recipes, I slice off the base and remove any dirt, spotted, or yellowed outer leaves.
 If I am using them whole, I cut an X in the base so that the core cooks evenly with the leaves.
 I often halve them for cooking and sometimes even shred them to make a sprout slaw.